D.E.S.S.E.R.T. Extends Life 7 Steps to Anti-Aging

 - More than two alcoholic drinks per day

-- While many people speak of super foods, it is important to identify palatable and easy-to-access sources of super foods in your diet.
+- While many people speak of superfoods, it is important to identify palatable and easy-to-access sources of superfoods in your diet.
 For most people with a risk of heart attack and stroke, fatty fish rich in omega-3 fatty acids are the most important single food choice.
 Fishes highest in omega-3 fatty acids include mackerel, salmon, anchovy, sardine, and to a lesser extent, various white fish.
 An assessment of your body’s mercury levels will advise you how fastidiously you need to avoid mercury-laden fish such as tuna and swordfish.
-Other super foods include multicolored fruits, berries, nuts, multicolored vegetables, and whole grains.
-A personal health assessment can help you decide which super foods are most important for your particular disease risk profile.
-Most people need a nutritionist, such as Ramona Josephson and her 90 day program, to help design their diet.
+Other superfoods include multicoloured fruits, berries, nuts, multicoloured vegetables, and whole grains.
+A personal health assessment can help you decide which superfoods are most important for your particular disease risk profile.
+Most people need a nutritionist, such as Ramona Josephson and her 90-day program, to help design their diet.

 - The most promising dietary intervention but the least exciting one is Calorie Restriction.
-This is based on the theory that less food metabolism produce less waste products and dangerous byproducts that breakdown your cell metabolism, thereby leading to disease and aging.
-A 20 year study of monkeys has shown that Calorie Restriction or CR can extend the lifespan as well as the quality of life of higher mammals.
+This is based on the theory that less food metabolism produces fewer waste products and dangerous byproducts that break down your cell metabolism, thereby leading to disease and aging.
+A 20-year study of monkeys has shown that Calorie Restriction or CR can extend the lifespan as well as the quality of life of higher mammals.
 In human terms, this would mean the reduction of total daily caloric intake by 20 to 30%.
 There are thousands of people in North America who have embarked on this CR program.
 Even if you are not able to practice such strict diet reduction, reducing high glycemic index carbohydrates in your diet may have a similar effect.

 Participation in a regular exercise program promotes physical and mental health.
 There are numerous studies showing the benefits of exercise to reduce depression, cancer risk, diabetes, heart attack, stroke, and dementia.
 Resistance exercise involving weights improves muscle mass as well as helps prevent osteoporosis.
 Resistance exercise has also been shown to increase testosterone and growth hormone levels, important natural anabolic steroid hormones needed increasingly by human beings as we age.